 3. The Part B of Eway Bill includes the transportation details such as vehicle number in case of road, rail receipt number in case of railways etc. The Part B information needs to be provided before commencing the movement of goods.
 However, if the mode of transport is rail, air or ship, then the Part B of Eway Bill can be updated either before or after the commencement of movement of goods.

-4. The erstwhile exemption limit of 10 km for generation of Eway Bill has now been increased to 50km.
+4. The erstwhile exemption limit of 10 km for generation of Eway Bill is increased to 50km.
 The movement from place of consignor to that of transporter if within the state and within 50km, there is no requirement to fill Part B of Eway Bill..

 3. Once an Eway Bill is generated by one party (could be the consignor or consignee or the transporter), the other party needs to convey acceptance or rejection of invoice within 72 hours or validity of Eway Bill whichever is earlier.